-Salt Lake City Violent Crimes Defense Attorney
+Salt Lake City Violent Crimes Lawyer

-Sometimes arguments escalate and fights break out.
+Sometimes arguments escalate, and fights break out.
 Situations that could have been resolved differently may end in an arrest, leaving people wondering what happened and worrying about the future.
 Not all violent crimes are committed intentionally or maliciously, and my job is to prove that.

 If you have been arrested for a violent crime, it is okay to worry.
 But you should also take action and contact me, Salt Lake City violent crimes attorney Catherine Cleveland to best prevent serving time behind bars.
 At my law firm, I represent people who have been accused of non-death penalty violent crimes and offer free phone consultations to discuss the situation.